Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 type: Opaque

 Notice the difference in how the key-value pair is displayed.
-This is because the contents of the Secret's values are Base64-encoded, whereas those stored in a ConfigMap are in clear text.
+This difference is because the contents of the Secret's values are Base64-encoded, whereas those stored in a ConfigMap are in clear text.
 The next step shows how to decode the stored value to confirm it matches the entered value.

 4. Decode the Base64-encoded value stored in the newly created Secret.

-echo -n 'UEBzc3cwcmQ=' | base64 --decode
+echo -n 'UEBzc3cwcmQ=' | base64 --decode; echo

-Which confirms the stored value matches the entered value.
+The output confirms the stored value matches the entered value.

 Create a Secret from a YAML File